Andrew Nelson Lytle: Career

 In 1948, Lytle helped start the Master of Fine Arts program at the University of Florida.
+He was the novelist in residence there from 1948 to 1958, and he taught aspiring writers in a creative writing class.

 Lytle first published a biography of Nathan Bedford Forrest, the Confederate general of the American Civil War: Bedford Forrest and his Critter Company (1931).
 Lytle went on to write more than a dozen books, including novels, collected short stories, and collections of essays on literary and cultural topics.

 Most critics consider The Velvet Horn (1957) to be Lytle's best work.
-It was nominated for the National Book Award for fiction.
-His 1973 memoir, A Wake For The Living, is a tour-de-force in Southern storytelling, combining a deep religious sensibility, an expansive view of history that links events across decades and even centuries, and—sometimes—bawdy family tales.
+It was nominated for the National Book Award for Fiction.
+His 1973 memoir, A Wake for the Living, is a tour-de-force in Southern storytelling, combining a deep religious sensibility, an expansive view of history that links events across decades and even centuries, and—sometimes—bawdy family tales.

 Lytle served as editor of the Sewanee Review from 1961 to 1973 while he was a professor at the University of the South.
 During Lytle's tenure, the Review became one of the nation's most prestigious literary magazines.
 Lytle was an early champion of Flannery O'Connor's work.
 Lytle encouraged many writers, including Allen Tate and Robert Penn Warren, but also Elizabeth Bishop, Caroline Gordon, and Robert Lowell.
 His insightful criticism often improved their work.

 Lytle taught literature and creative writing at the University of Florida, where he had Merrill Joan Gerber, Madison Jones and Harry Crews as students.

 Though Lytle retired from the University of the South in 1973, he never fully retired from either writing or teaching.
 In the last years of his life, he had what he called the "great pleasure" of seeing most of his earlier books come back into print.
 Several university presses published collections of his stories and essays.

 Personal life and death

-Lytle was the owner of Cornsilk, a historic house in Cross Plains, Tennessee, in the 1940s.
-He died on December 13, 1995, in Monteagle, Tennessee, and was buried at the University of the South Cemetery, Sewanee, Tennessee.
+Lytle was married to the former Edna Barker for 25 years; she died in 1963.
+He was the owner of Cornsilk, a historic house in Cross Plains, Tennessee, in the 1940s.
+He died on December 13, 1995, in Monteagle, Tennessee.

 Lytle Street in Murfreesboro is named after his ancestor William Lytle, of Hillsboro, N.C. who served in the Sixth, First, and Fourth regiments of the North Carolina Line during the Revolutionary War.
-He moved to Tennessee about 1790.
+He moved to Tennessee in about 1790.